gonzalezerik/Early-Hardware-Projects/README.md

 This was the last saved state of the project.
 The LCD backlight was extremely bright in the original photo — the image above has been processed to make the "Hello World" text on the display visible.
 The red LEDs on the breadboard are address/data bus indicators.

 Getting the Z80 to initialize, clock, and write to an LCD from scratch on a breadboard involves a lot of wire and a lot of patience.
-The project didn't go much further than this, but "Hello World" on a bare Z80 is a milestone worth saving.
+The project didn't go much further than this, as unfortunately somewhere along the way I ended up frying the z80.

 ---